 The Amazon Business American Express Card and the Amazon Business Prime American Express Card are quite comparable to another business card American Express offers — The Blue Business® Plus Credit Card from American Express.
 If you’re looking for a longer intro period and a rewards program tailored to business expenses, The Blue Business® Plus Credit Card from American Express is a great alternative.

-Similar to the Amazon Business American Express Card and the Amazon Business Prime American Express Card, The Blue Business® Plus Credit Card from American Express has a $0 annual fee and a long list of Amex perks.
-However, there’s a major difference between the cards — with The Blue Business® Plus Credit Card from American Express cardholders can earn rewards and utilize an interest-free intro period, but with the Amazon Business American Express Card and the Amazon Business Prime American Express Card, cardholders are required to choose one or the other.
+Similar to the Amazon Business American Express Card and the Amazon Business Prime American Express Card, The Blue Business® Plus Credit Card from American Express has No annual fee and a long list of Amex benefits.
+However, there’s a major difference between the cards — with The Blue Business® Plus Credit Card from American Express, cardholders can earn rewards and utilize an interest-free intro period, but with the Amazon Business American Express Card and the Amazon Business Prime American Express Card, cardholders are required to choose one or the other.

-The Blue Business® Plus Credit Card from American Express offers an intro 0% for 12 Months on purchases (after, 14.74% - 20.74% Variable APR).
-This is the longest intro period for a business card we could find.
+The Blue Business® Plus Credit Card from American Express offers an intro 0% on purchases for 12 months from date of account opening (after, 13.24% - 19.24% variable APR).
+This is one of the longest intro periods for a business card we could find.
 Plus, you can utilize the intro period on all new purchases — you’re not restricted to purchases at Amazon Business, AWS, Amazon.com and Whole Foods Market like the Amazon Business American Express Card and the Amazon Business Prime American Express Card.
 Overall, if you’re looking to maximize rewards while benefiting from paying your purchases during the intro period, The Blue Business® Plus Credit Card from American Express is a better option.

 Here’s a breakdown of the key features of each card: